ORNL/cyberwheel/README.md

 ### Red Agent Design

 The red agent is a heuristic agent that has a set of defined rules and strategies that it can use to traverse a network, although its behavior to dictate which Hosts it chooses to target is modular.
 It's actions are mapped from MITRE ATT&CK Killchain Phases (Discovery, Lateral Movement, Privilege Escalation, Impact) to Atomic Red Team (ART) techniques.
 We've defined these techniques with a set of attributes mapped from existing cyber attack data.
-This allows our ART Agent to run a higher level killchain phase (i.e. discovery) on a host, and the environment will cross- reference the target host's attributes with ART Technique attributes techniques are valid for the attack by checking:
+This allows our ART Agent to run a higher level killchain phase (i.e. discovery) on a host, and the environment will cross-reference the target host's attributes with ART Technique attributes.
+Techniques are valid for the attack by checking:
-  - [x] Technique includes the target host's OS in supported platforms
+  - [x] Technique includes the target host's OS in its supported platforms
   - [x] Technique includes the killchain phase in its supported killchain phases
-  - [x] Technique can exploit any CVE that is present on the target host If all of these conditions are met, the agent can successfully run the killchain attack on the host.
+  - [x] Technique can exploit any CVE that is present on the target host

+If all of these conditions are met, the agent can successfully run the killchain attack on the host.
 These ART Techniques include Atomic Tests, which give tangible commands to run in order to execute the given attack.
 With this methodology, the simulator is able to transform a general killchain phase into a valid set of commands that could be run in the real world.